wazuh/wazuh-documentation/source/user-manual/files-backup/restoring/wazuh-central-components.rst

 Restoring Wazuh indexer files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Perform the following steps to restore Wazuh indexer files on the new server.
+Perform the following steps to restore the Wazuh indexer files on the new server.

 #.
 Stop the Wazuh indexer to prevent any modifications to the Wazuh indexer files during the restoration process: